umbraco/rfcs/concept-for-new-rich-text-editor/0000-concept-for-new-rich-text-editor.md

 1. The stored data should contain nesecary information to transer (Media-element needs to have UDI of the media-item stored).

+1. The copied data from the RTE should contain nesecary information to avoid uploading the same image again (if proven that it existis in the pasted enviroements).

 1. The data should be posible to output as presentable HTML, without begin aware that the data might was parsed to be able to present everything.

 1. Copy/paste or drag styled text and media from another source, example Microsoft Word.
 Ensure an acceptable conversion to the format options available.